-Fall 2020 tuition and fee charges have been posted and are based on full time student status (first year undergraduate students) or registration at the time of billing and student's room assignment and board (meal plan) selection.
+Fall 2021 tuition and fee charges will be posted mid-July and are based on full time student status (first year undergraduate students) or registration at the time of billing and student's room assignment and board (meal plan) selection.
+These charges are due in full on September 3, 2021.
 Changes to room assignments and board selection may take up to three business days to reflect in the Student Information System (SIS) and may change the billing amount due.
-Billing statements will reflect changes since the last bill.
+Monthly billing statements will reflect any financial activity since the last bill.

 Please see the topics below for important information about student financial account.